Linkedin

 5. Build a small emergency fund

 An emergency fund helps you avoid financial panic when life hands you lemons.
-It's money that you set aside only for use in a true emergency.
+It's money that you set aside to use only in a true emergency.

 How much should you save for emergencies?